syncfusion-content/uwp-docs/uwp/Masked-TextBox/Working-with-SfMaskedEdit.md

 ## Watermark

 The watermark will prompt you with instructions or important information when it is not on focus and any valid characters are not entered.
-The `Watermark` property of `SfMaskedEdit` is used to set the watermark text for the control.
+The `Watermark` property of `UWP Masked TextBox` is used to set the watermark text for the control.

 ### Example